sugaryourcoffee/circlus/doc/deployment.md

     Please ensure you restarted your application after installing Devise or setting the key.

+Just follow the advice from Devise which is also explained in *Add secrets*.

 ##### DEBUG [2e39127e] Command: /usr/bin/env which passenger

     DEBUG [2e39127e] Finished in 0.411 seconds with exit status 1 (failed).

+This is actually no error.
+This will be resolved by *capistrano/passenger* when we `set :passenger_rvm_ruby_version, '2.0.0@rails401'` in `config/deploy.rb`.

 ##### DEBUG [eaea3e31] Command: [ -f /var/www/circlus/current/REVISION ]

     DEBUG [eaea3e31] Finished in 0.013 seconds with exit status 1 (failed).

+This is no bug, the test just failed and Capistrano knows that the file is not available.

 ##### DEBUG [2f634ea2] Command: [ -f /var/www/circlus/repo/HEAD ]

     DEBUG [2f634ea2] Finished in 0.013 seconds with exit status 1 (failed).

+This is no bug, the test just failed and Capistrano knows that the file is not available.

 #####  DEBUG rails assets

     DEBUG [e78e0a13] Command: [ -L /var/www/circlus/releases/20160106215120/public/assets ]
     DEBUG [e78e0a13] Finished in 0.021 seconds with exit status 1 (failed).

+This is no bug, the test just failed and Capistrano knows that the file is not available.

 ##### DEBUG [89837098] Command: [ -d /var/www/circlus/releases/20160106215120/public/assets

     DEBUG [89837098] Finished in 0.020 seconds with exit status 1 (failed).

+This is no bug, the test just failed and Capistrano knows that the file is not available.

 ##### Passenger not found